 To get where you need to go first you need to know where you are at.

 Well it means dust off the scale, put fresh batteries in, step on it, open your eyes, and look down.
 See that number well that is your current weight.

 Next, plug those numbers, along with your height, into a BMI (body mass index) calculator.
 Body mass index is a calculation that uses your height and weight to estimate how much body fat you have.
 Keep in mind it is just an estimate.
-However, unless you are a body builder it does gives you a good idea of where your are at in relation to height and weight.
+However, unless you are a bodybuilder it does gives you a good idea of where you are at in relation to height and weight.
 I found this to be very helpful when putting together my weight loss goals.